sebastian-hofstaetter/teaching/workflow/README.md

 # Our Time-Optimized Content Creation Workflow for Remote Teaching

-Check out our full paper for an in-depth evaluation of our methods published at the SIGSCE Technical Symposium 2022:
+Check out our full paper for an in-depth evaluation of our methods published at the SIGCSE Technical Symposium 2022:

 *A Time-Optimized Content Creation Workflow for Remote Teaching*  Sebastian Hofstätter, Sophia Althammer, Mete Sertkan and Allan Hanbury